jonathan-poole/qs-admin-guide/docs/tooling/app_metadata_analyzer.md

 ## Where to get it <i class="fas fa-dolly-flatbed fa-xs" title="Shipped | Native Capability"></i>

 The application can be found under _%ProgramData%\Qlik\Sense\Repository\DefaultApps_ and is titled _App Metadata Analyzer.qvf_.
 This however might not be the most recent version of the app, as there have been bug fixes since.
-The most recent version of the app can be found at https://community.qlik.com/t5/Qlik-Monitoring-Administration/Sense-App-Metadata-Analyzer/gpm-p/1592163, and can be used from June 2018 and beyond.
+The most recent version of the app can be found at [Qlik Community - Sense App Metadata Analyzer](https://community.qlik.com/t5/Qlik-Monitoring-Administration/Sense-App-Metadata-Analyzer/gpm-p/1592163), and can be used from June 2018 and beyond.

 **Tags**